One of the most frequently asked questions about social media marketing is: What is the best time to post on Facebook?

 Please note that these times are unique to your fan base and will probably fluctuate.
 They may even change from month to month—so check back often, test, and keep optimizing.

 Now that you’ve got the hang of using Facebook Insights, it’s important to remember that while timing is important, it isn’t everything.
-What time you publish your posts won’t matter all that much if your audience simply isn’t interested in what you have to say.
+What time you publish your posts won’t matter all that much if your target audience simply isn’t interested in what you have to say.

 Below “When Your Fans Are Online,” under the heading “All Posts Published,” you’ll find posts from the past three months listed in chronological order.
 You can click on the inverted arrow to the very right above the chart to view your posts by various engagement performance criteria.
 If you want them ranked by engagement, just click on the engagement column header to sort.